prudhvi1709/decisiontreegen/README.md

 - **AI Integration**:
   - LLM Foundry API

-## 🔒 Security
+## Security

 - API keys are stored locally in browser storage
 - No data is sent to external servers except the LLM API
 - All processing happens in your browser using Pyodide

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📞 Support
+## Support

 If you encounter any issues or have questions, please open an issue in the GitHub repository.

----